Louisiana Music Hall of Fame: History

-The Louisiana Music Hall of Fame's institutional history began in 1979 when, with help from current driving force Mike Shepherd, Del Moon, a Baton Rouge print and television entertainment journalist first put forward his intent to create the LMHOF.
+The Louisiana Music Hall of Fame's institutional history began in 1979 when, with help from Mike Shepherd, Del Moon, a Baton Rouge print and television entertainment journalist first put forward his intent to create the LMHOF.
 In 1980, a corporation was formed, nonprofit status obtained and the initial project drive began.
 After several years, Moon back shelved the full-time pursuit of the project, having fought a severe economic recession and having received only cursory cooperation from State and local government and funding entities.
 Moon allowed the corporation to be dissolved and public work diminished around 1997.

 Over the years, Moon and Shepherd continued to conceive a better approach from another State while an early adviser in Louisiana continued on with the project's development and archival activities.

-For a time in the nineties and early 2000s, a non-certified, non-recognized group out of Lafayette, conducted business using variations of the name, and "inducted" well over a thousand individuals without even keeping a list of those "inductees."
-That issue is discussed on the LMHOF Official web site in the "HISTORY" section.
-All inductees of The Louisiana Music Hall of Fame are included in the list below.
-The "non-certified" inductees from that time and dubious effort, are considered to have never been inducted and do not appear on the web site.
-Even though The Louisiana Music Hall of Fame knows there are well over a thousand individuals who they refer to as "non-certified" and knows who many of them are, the LMHOF has chosen not to induct these artists in any "wholesale" manner.
-The people who made these changes showed sophomoric arrogance and were very insensitive to past/existing members.
-This can only be described as a Power Grab, so typical of Louisana entities.